melekderman/melekderman.github.io/_pages/about.md

 ---

 Hello!
-I am a Ph.D. student and Research Assistant in Nuclear Engineering at Oregon State University, and I like to consider myself a computational physicist.
+I am a Ph.D. student and Graduate Research Assistant in Nuclear Engineering at Oregon State University, and I like to consider myself a computational physicist.
 I earned my bachelor's degree in Physics from Akdeniz University, Turkey and later completed my master's degree in Nuclear Engineering at Texas A&M University, focusing on nuclear safeguards approaches for molten salt reactors. 👍 Howdy Aggies!
 Currently, at Oregon State University, my doctoral research involves computational methods applied to nuclear engineering problems. 🦫 Go Beavs!

 ---